cyrusimap/cyrus-imapd/docsrc/imap/download/packagers.rst

 The configuration file for the various programs: imapd.conf
 -----------------------------------------------------------

-There is no sample for the :cyrusman:`imapd.conf(5)` file, as it must vary so much from site to site.
+The sample :cyrusman:`imapd.conf(5)` files must be adapted for use from site to site.
 Here, therefore, we'll attempt to point you towards some reasonable settings which take advantage of recent improvements and features, and may help guide you and your users to a better performing Cyrus installation.

 Ephemeral files and temporary filesystems
 #########################################